StormKitty virus removal guide

 |Malware Removal (Windows)||

-More examples of programs that cyber criminals use with a purpose to steal sensitive, personal information are DarkStealer, Taurus, XTMEM.
-Typically, they misuse collected data to make fraudulent purchases, transactions, sell it to third parties (other cyber criminals), etc. Instructions on how to uninstall malicious programs from computers are provided below.
+More examples of programs that cyber criminals use to steal sensitive, personal information are DarkStealer, Taurus, and XTMEM.
+Typically, they misuse collected data to make fraudulent purchases and transactions, sell it to third parties (other cyber criminals), etc. Instructions about how to uninstall malicious programs from computers are provided below.

 How did StormKitty infiltrate my computer?

-Emails that contain website links and/or some attachments and are received from unknown, questionable addresses should not be trusted.
-It is common that such emails are sent by cyber criminals who attempt to trick recipients into infect computers with malware through files or links in them.
-Therefore, email contents should be opened only when there is no reason to suspect that it may be not safe.
+Emails that contain website links/attachments and are received from unknown, dubious addresses should not be trusted.
+Commonly, the emails are sent by cyber criminals who attempt to trick recipients into infecting computers with malware through files or links within them.
+Therefore, open email contents only when you are sure they are safe.
 Software and files should be downloaded from official pages and through direct links.
-Third party downloaders or installers, unofficial websites and other sources that are mentioned in the previous paragraph can be (and often are) used as tools to distribute malicious files.
-All installed software must be activated and/or updated with tools or implemented functions provided by its official developers.
-Third party, unofficial updaters ant activation tools can be designed to install malware.
-Moreover, it is not legal to activate software with third party tools.
-Additioanally, it is advised to regularly scan a computer with a reputable antivirus or anti-spyware software.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Third party downloaders/installers, unofficial websites and the other sources mentioned above are often used to distribute malicious files.
+All installed software must be activated and updated with tools or implemented functions provided by official developers.
+Third party, unofficial updaters and activation tools can install malware.
+Furthermore, it is illegal to activate software with third party tools.
+Additionally, regularly scan the computer with reputable antivirus or anti-spyware software.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.